ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

   - `C:\Users\<YourName>\AppData\Roaming\OpenGOAL-Mods\archipelagoal\iso_data` should have *all* the same files as
   - `C:\Users\<YourName>\AppData\Roaming\OpenGOAL-Mods\_iso_data`, if it doesn't, copy those files over manually.
   - And then `Recompile` if you needed to copy the files over.
-- **DO NOT LAUNCH THE GAME FROM THE MOD LAUNCHER.** It will run in retail mode, which is incompatible with Archipelago.
+- **DO NOT PLAY AN ARCHIPELAGO GAME THROUGH THE MOD LAUNCHER.** It will run in retail mode, which is incompatible with Archipelago.
 We need it to run in debug mode (see below).

 ***Archipelago Launcher***

-- Copy the `jakanddaxter.apworld` file into your `Archipelago/lib/worlds` directory.
+- Copy the `jakanddaxter.apworld` file into your `Archipelago/custom_worlds` directory.
   - Reminder: the default installation location for Archipelago is `C:\ProgramData\Archipelago`.
 - Run the Archipelago Launcher.
 - From the left-most list, click `Generate Template Options`.